 Grubs often go unnoticed until fall, when the damage becomes all too obvious.
 Unfortunately, grubs are difficult to control by that point.
 Wait until early summer of the following year, and apply one of the new-generation grub killers that provide season-long control.

 No matter where you live or what type of grass you have, your lawn is likely to require at least occasional irrigation to keep it green during extended summer dry spells.

 The right time: Water early in the morning.

 Why timing matters: Early morning is the best time to give your lawn a drink.
-The warming sun will soon dry the grass and lessen the chance of disease.
+The warmth of the sun will soon dry the grass and lessen the chance of disease.
 Avoid nighttime watering, which can encourage disease because of prolonged moisture, and afternoon watering, which is subject to significant water loss from evaporation.

 When it's necessary to water, do so once or twice a week, long enough to wet the soil several inches down.
 This encourages deep roots compared with frequent, but shallow, irrigation, and it will make your lawn more drought-tolerant.

-Mowing may seem like a no-brainer, but how -- and how often -- you do it has a significant effect on the health and appearance of your lawn.
+Mowing may seem like a no-brainer, but how—and how often—you do it has a significant effect on the health and appearance of your lawn.

 Longer intervals allow the grass to become too tall between cutting, stressing the lawn and making it less attractive.
 Instead of mowing by the calendar, schedule according to the one-third rule: Mow often enough to avoid cutting more than one-third of the grass height at one time.
 For example, if you set your mower at 2 inches, don't let the grass get taller than 3 inches before mowing.
 Your lawn will return the favor with a lush, healthy appearance.